Environmental Services Division

 Local and State Permits:

 If the commercial site is within The City of Franklin and the disturbed area exceeds 5,000 square feet, then a land disturbance permit is required.
 If the commercial site is within Southampton County and the disturbed area exceeds 10,000 square feet, then a land disturbance permit is required.

 Residential projects with disturbed areas less than 5,000 square feet in The City of Franklin or 10,000 square feet in Southampton County are eligible for an Agreement In Lieu of Plan

 Large Commercial Projects

-If the commercial site exceeds 1 acre then a VSMP General Construction Permit is required from the Department of Environmental Quality. (click here for blank GCP form) The City of Franklin and Southampton County administer the VSMP Program and therefore the General Construction Permit will also be issued by the City of Franklin on behalf of the Department of Environmental Quality.
+If the commercial site exceeds 1 acre, then a VSMP Construction General Permit is required from the Department of Environmental Quality.
+The City of Franklin and Southampton County administer the VSMP Program, therefore the Construction General Permit will also be issued by the City of Franklin on behalf of the Department of Environmental Quality.

 Site Construction Inspections:

 After the site plan is approved the Environmental Services staff will conduct a Pre-Construction conference with the designated contractor to discuss any design concerns, construction signage, SWPPP Information Board/Inspections and/or changes to the Construction Sequencing.

 Municipal Separate Storm Sewer System (MS-4) Locality (Frequently Asked Question):